obaid8712/Pandas-Data-Challenges/README.md

 # Pandas-Data-Challenges
 Lead Analyst of an promising independent gaming company named OZNJ, wants to find some real world information on following area.
 Data analytic team have been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
 The marketing excutive team is looking forword to get all the below data.
-# Player Count
+## Player Count
 * Total Number of Players
-# Purchasing Analysis (Total)
+## Purchasing Analysis (Total)
 * Number of Unique Items
 * Average Purchase Price
 * Total Number of Purchases
 * Total Revenue
-# Gender Demographics
+## Gender Demographics
-Percentage and Count of Male Players
+* Percentage and Count of Male Players
-Percentage and Count of Female Players
+* Percentage and Count of Female Players
-Percentage and Count of Other / Non-Disclosed Purchasing Analysis (Gender)
+* Percentage and Count of Other / Non-Disclosed
+## Purchasing Analysis (Gender)
-The below each broken by gender
+- The below each broken by gender
-Purchase Count
+  -Purchase Count
-Average Purchase Price
+  -Average Purchase Price
-Total Purchase Value
+  -Total Purchase Value
-Average Purchase Total per Person by Gender
+  -Average Purchase Total per Person by Gender
-Age Demographics
+## Age Demographics
-The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.)
+* The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.)
 Purchase Count
 Average Purchase Price
 Total Purchase Value